rackerlabs/technical-blog/content/blog/2020/2020-10-29-postgresql-on-objectrocket-reaches-general-availability/index.md

 categories:
     - Database
     - ObjectRocket
-metaTitle: "Postgresql on Rackspace Object Rocket reaches general availability"
+metaTitle: "PostgreSQL on Rackspace ObjectRocket reaches general availability"
 metaDescription: "We first made our PostgreSQL service available in 2019, and we're pleased to announce that PostgreSQL is Generally Available (GA)."
-ogTitle: "Postgres backups and how to restore them on object rocket"
+ogTitle: "PostgreSQL on Rackspace ObjectRocket reaches general availability"
 ogDescription: "We first made our PostgreSQL service available in 2019, and we're pleased to announce that PostgreSQL is Generally Available (GA)."
 slug: "postgres-on-rackspace-objectrocket-reaches-general-availability"
 canonical: https://www.objectrocket.com/blog/postgresql/pachyderm-on-the-loose-postgresql-on-objectrocket-has-reached-general-availability/